 Without the light SOC, the only difference between the two enantiomers is the intensity of the $M=0\to M'=1$ and $M=-1\to M'=0$ profiles, see top row of Fig.~\ref{fig:profiles}.
 This dichroism originates from the $m=0$ part of the beam -- the red-blue squares within the dashed square in the $\sigma=-1$, $m=0$ panel of Fig.~\ref{fig:gridJ1}.
 Therefore, this is another source of spatially-resolved vibrational CD, as no OAM is transferred.

-The focal field introduces SOC of light, which gives rise to new distinguishing effects between the enantiomers in the absorption profiles, seen in the middle row of Fig.~\ref{fig:profiles}.
-First, there is a large difference in the absorption of $M=-1\to M'=0$ and $M=0\to M'=1$ transitions.
-The signal comes from coupling the dipole and quadrupole transitions in the dashed squares in Fig.~\ref{fig:gridJ1}.
+Tight focusing introduces SOC of light, which gives rise to new distinguishing effects between the enantiomers in the absorption profiles, seen in the middle row of Fig.~\ref{fig:profiles}.
+First, there is a large difference in the spatially-resolved absorption of $M=-1\to M'=0$ and $M=0\to M'=1$ transitions.
+The signal comes from the coupling of dipole and quadrupole transitions in the dashed squares in Fig.~\ref{fig:gridJ1}.
 This difference stems from the relative handedness of the vortex beam and the chiral molecule and involves transfer of OAM.
 Therefore, this can be considered genuine HD.